Creating Logs Alerts

 For example, let's say you used include/exclude filters to search for Elasticsearch slowlogs warnings.

-Clicking on the bell icon creates a new saved query, where filters are transformed into
+Clicking on the bell icon creates a new Alert Rule with the applied query and filters.

 The field next to threshold value allows you to easily multiply the threshold and thus has a default value of 1, which is neutral for multiplication.